ttmarek/rangle-blogs/form-analytics/README.md

 | ~~ROUTE_CHANGED~~          |   ~~/order-complete~~    |

-To track the remaining page views needed for the funnel report we need to create an event definition for the each form field Redux actions, and an event definition for when users try to submit the form with invalid inputs.
+To track the remaining page views needed for the funnel report we need to create an event definition for the each form field Redux action, and lastly an event definition for when users try to submit the form with invalid inputs.

 In `src/analytics.js` add the following function below the `pageview`